lisaymiller/frontend-personality-quiz/README.md

 -Run `npm i serve` to install the server needed to deploy

--Make a new app in heroku, and make sure to choose Github as your deployment method, and link the repo you want to deploy
+-Make a new app in heroku, and make sure to choose Github as your deployment method, and link the repo you want to deploy, enable auto deploy and then deploy your branch

 #### Thats it!